senacor/GraalVM-native-image-innoLab/README.md

 under `credit-check-service/requests/postCheckCredit.http` if executed against the deployed docker compose, the results can be viewed in the neo4j console on `localhost:7474`

+### Credit Details Service

+`http :8080/credit/123456`

+## Adding a service to the deployment

+* [Configure the LB](https://eu-central-1.console.aws.amazon.com/elasticbeanstalk/home?region=eu-central-1#/environment/configuration?applicationName=innolab-graalvm&environmentId=e-madijthum4) > Load Balancer > 1) Processes and 2) Rules
+* add your pipelien to `.github/_deploy-to-ebs.yml` and create a new pipeline file for your service
+* add your service in `Dockerrun.aws.json.template`